Symptoms and Diagnosis

 Symptoms of asthma

-Asthma can affect people of all ages, and often beings during childhood.1 In fact, most children with asthma experience symptoms before age 5.2 Symptoms of asthma and how frequently they occur can differ between each person, however, common ones include:3,4
+Asthma can affect people of all ages, and often begins during childhood.1 In fact, most children with asthma experience symptoms before age 5.2 Symptoms of asthma and how frequently they occur can differ between each person; however, common ones include:3,4

 • A cough that doesn’t go away